David Cohn: Personal life

+High School career

 He went to York Community High School ('13) in Elmhurst.
 Cohn averaged 22 points, 5 rebounds, and 5 assists per game as a junior in 2011–12, and set a school single-game scoring record with 47 points during the season.
 He averaged 17 points, 5 rebounds, and 3 assists per game in his senior year.
 He was an All-State selection his junior and senior seasons, and as a senior both Chicago Sun-Times All-Area and Daily Herald DuPage County All-Area.
 He scored more than 1,600 career points, second in York history.

+College career

 Cohn attended Colorado State University for his freshman year of college, playing basketball for the Colorado State Rams.